 The Gospel addresses the restoration and redemption of the race of mankind, delivering the people from the control of Lucifer.
 It was Satan, Lucifer, who once had the dominion of worldly rulership.
 Jesus regained authority over principalities and powers and made a triumph (a victorious parade) before every spiritual power entity, ( angels and demons) and displayed that He, Jesus, the son of man had received kingship, all ruling authority, in the World.
 "The Son of God came to destroy the works of the Devil."(1John 3:8)

 "And Jesus went about all the cities and villages, teaching in their synagogues, and preaching the gospel of the kingdom, and healing every sickness and every disease among the people.(Matthew 9:35) "The blind receive their sight, and the lame walk, the lepers are cleansed, and the deaf hear, the dead are raised up, and the poor have the gospel preached to them. "(Mat 11:5) "But is now made manifest by the appearing of our Savior Jesus Christ, who hath abolished death, and hath brought life and immortality to light through the gospel:"(2 Tim 1:10) "Remember that Jesus Christ of the seed of David was raised from the dead according to my gospel:" ( 2 Tim 2:8)

-Bondages and Removing the Curse
+and Removing the Curse

 The day of the Lord is the prophetic reference to the time of the Judgment of God against those who resist his Gospel and live in rebellion to Him.

-the True Gospel
+Judging the True

-King Who is this King of Glory?
+this King of Glory?

 of Our Old Nature